frankchenqu/frankchenqu.github.io/_pages/about.md

   - /about.html
 ---

 I received my B.Sc. degree (2007) and Ph.D. degree (2013) in Chemistry from Zhejiang University, China, under the guidance of Prof. Qi Wang.
-I also minored in English during undergraduate period.
+I also minored in English during the undergraduate period.
 From 2014 to 2015, I worked as a postdoctoral researcher with Prof. Thijs J. H. Vlugt at Delft University of Technology, the Netherlands.
 I joined Zhejiang University of Science and Technology in 2015.
-My research seeks to use computer simulation and machine learning to bring molecular modelling to real industrial and medical applications, with the ultimate goal of material and drug discovery.
+My research uses computer simulation and machine learning to bring molecular modelling to real industrial and medical applications, with the ultimate goal of material and drug discovery.

 In my spare time, I enjoy travelling and language learning.
 I also spend a certain amount of time each week on triathlon training (swim, bike, run).